-This quesadilla includes steak, peppers, onions, mushrooms, and cheese.
-It’s what you expect in a regular philly cheesesteak sandwich.
-However, no toasty roll here.
-You serve this in between 2 crispy golden brown flour tortillas.
+This quesadilla includes nice chunks of steak, peppers, onions, mushrooms along with some melty provolone cheese.
+Also, you could always swap the provolone for mozzarella if you want.
+This quesadilla is what you expect in a regular Philly cheesesteak sandwich.
+However, there is no toasty roll here.
+You serve this in between 2 crispy golden brown

 - 1 lb sirloin steak, sliced thin across the grain